 OPTIONAL: A PII Processor acting on behalf of a PII Controller or PII Processor.
 For example, a third-party analytics service would be a PII Processor on behalf of the PII Controller, or a site operator acting on behalf of the PII Controller.

 JSON: onBehalf, type: boolean

 PII Controller Contact

 REQUIRED: Contact name of the PII Controller.
-Role or title of the DPO.
+This field MUST contain a non-empty string.

 JSON: contact, type: string

 PII Controller Address